 How Common is Pompe Disease?

 The incidence of Pompe disease is higher than suggested in the past.
-In the United States, the prevalence of Pompe disease is approximately 1 in 28,000.
+In the United States, the prevalence of Pompe disease is approximately one in 58,000.
 It is estimated that approximately one-third of those with Pompe disease have the infantile-onset form, while the majority of patients have the late-onset form.5

 1 ACMG Work Group on Management of Pompe Disease:, Kishnani PS, Steiner RD, et al. Pompe disease diagnosis and management guideline.

 2 Hirschhorn R et al. Glycogen Storage Disease Type II: Acid Alpha-glucosidase (Acid Maltase) Deficiency.

 In: Scriver C, Beaudet A, Sly W, Valle D, editors.
 The Metabolic and Molecular Bases of Inherited Disease.
 8th Edition.
 New York: McGraw-Hill, 3389-3420 (2001)